World Suicide Prevention Day | Have You Had A Mental Check Up Lately?

 World Suicide Prevention Day, September 10, 2021

-This post was most recently updated on December 22nd, 2021
+This post was most recently updated on September 10th, 2024

-Recently I asked members of my immediate family to have a mental check up.
+Recently I asked members of my immediate family to have a mental check-up.
 Each one asked me, “Why?”
 Because (most used Mom answer everywhere, every time) because we are living the Chinese proverb: “May you live in exciting times.”

 We are living with:

-• Civil Unrest (January 6, 2021)
+• Civil Unrest (January 6, 2021);

-• Social isolation as never before
+• Social isolation as never before;

 • Increase in the number of suicides by young people

 And all of this turmoil is inescapable due to social media, newspapers, and TV broadcasts because “if it bleeds, it leads.”
-So my question to them is, “With all this going on, why aren’t you having a mental check up”?
-We have physical checkups each year and dental checkups twice yearly, so why hasn’t everyone added a mental check up to their list?
+So my question to them is, “With all this going on, why aren’t you having a mental check-up”?
+We have physical checkups each year and dental checkups twice yearly, so why hasn’t everyone added a mental check-up to their list?

 Back to School Mental Health: Tips for Talking to Youth About Suicide